pellegrino/workstation-automation/README.md

 1. run `make`.

+In order for battleschool to execute correctly, ansbile needs to be set to the version 1.9.1

 ## Post install

 * Open karabiner and follow the instructions to allow it to use assistive device support.